 - 18. Under the Vienna Convention, the "ordinary meaning" of a provision is not determined solely by its literal construction.
 Rather, a provision must be interpreted in light of the object and purpose of the treaty in which it is embodied.
 It must be read in a manner consistent with the distinctive character of a treaty, which infuses all of the substantive provisions.
 The object and purpose are largely discerned from the text of the treaty itself, and its preamble. - 19.
 According to the first paragraph in the preamble, the purpose of the American Convention is "to consolidate in this hemisphere, within the framework of democratic institutions, a system of personal liberty and social justice based on respect for the essential rights of man."
 The second paragraph further recognizes that "the essential rights of man" justify international protection precisely because they "are not derived from one's being a national of a certain state, but are based upon attributes of the human personality."
 The third paragraph emphasizes the supranational character of the American Convention by explicitly situating it in the international context.
-It states that the principles embodied in the Convention have been set forth "... in the Universal Declaration of Human Rights, and ... have been reaffirmed and refined in other international instruments, worldwide as well as regional in scope."
-The second paragraph is the principle of the principles of the American Convention by explicitly situating it in the international context.
 It states that the principles embodied in the Convention have been set forth "... in the Universal Declaration of Human Rights, and ... have been reaffirmed and refined in other international instruments, worldwide as well as regional in scope." - 20.
-In the Fairén Garbi and Solís Corrales case, 25 the Inter-American Court further confirmed that:
+In the Fairén Garbi and Solís Corrales case, the Inter-American Court further confirmed that:

 The object and purpose of the American Convention is the effective protection of human rights.
-The Convention must, therefore, be interpreted so as to give it its full meaning and to enable the system for the protection of human rights entrusted to the Commission and the Court to attain its "appropriate effects."
-26
+The Convention must, therefore, be interpreted so as to give it its full meaning and to enable the system for the protection of human rights entrusted to the Commission and the Court to attain its " appropriate effects."

 21. In summary, the attributes of the human person are the essence of the American Convention.
-Its object and purpose is to establish a system of protection of personal liberty and social justice wherein the essential rights and freedoms of individual human beings, by virtue of their human person alone, and irrespective of their nationality, are
+Its object and purpose is to establish a system of protection of personal liberty and social justice wherein the essential rights and freedoms of individual human beings, by virtue of their human person alone, and irrespective of their nationality, are effectively protected.
+Effective protection requires that human rights and freedoms are not merely recognized in law, but can be meaningfully exercised in practice.

-22 American Convention, supra note 8, preamble.
+&lt;sup>22 American Convention, supra note 8, preamble.

-23 Ibid.
+&lt;sup>23 Ibid.
 The Inter-American Court confirmed: "the object and purpose [of human rights treaties] is the protection of the basic rights of individual human beings irrespective of their nationality."
 In The Effect of Reservations on the Entry Into Force of the American Convention on Human Rights (Arts.
 74 and 75) (1982), Advisory Opinion OC-2/82, Inter-Am.
 Ct.
 H.R.
 (Ser.
 A) No. 2. at para.
 29.

-24 American Convention, supra note 8, preamble.
+&lt;sup>24 American Convention, supra note 8, preamble.

-25 (1994), Inter-Am.Ct.H.R.
+&lt;sup>25 (1994), Inter-Am.Ct.H.R.
 (Ser.
 D) No. 2.